-Deep tissue massages use many of the same movements and techniques as Swedish massage, but the pressure will generally be more intense.
-It is also a more focused type of massage, as the therapist works to release chronic muscle tension or "knots" (also known as "adhesions.")
+Deep tissue massages use many of the same movements and techniques as Swedish massages, but the pressure will generally be more intense.
+It is also a more focused type of massage, as the therapist works to release chronic muscle tension or "knots"—also known as "adhesions."

-After A Deep Tissue Massage
+After a Deep Tissue Massage

 It's important to drink a lot of water after a deep tissue massage to help flush lactic acid out of the tissues.
 If you don't, you might be sore the next day.

 It's possible that you might feel some soreness the day after a deep tissue massage even if you do drink water, but this just means a lot of waste products were flushed out of the tissues.
 You should continue to stay hydrated and keep drinking water, especially if you're traveling and staying active.

 You should also book another appointment if you enjoyed your experience and are attempting to treat chronic pain.
 Integrating a deep tissue massage into your routine is much more effective than one session, especially because the masseuse will become more familiar with your body as you become more familiar with her techniques each time you go.

 If you're traveling, you should try to get a good night's sleep between getting a massage and too much strenuous exercise.
 Whether you're planning to hike at a mountain resort or just want to enjoy a day at the beach, allowing your muscles to relax and fully release the built-up pressure will help keep the soreness at bay throughout your vacation.

 Although studies have shown that getting a deep tissue massage can lower a person's blood pressure after just one trip, it's important to be realistic about what one appointment can achieve.
 Put simply, you likely won't get rid of your chronic muscle pain altogether in a single trip.

 The tension in the body can build up over time, and the longer you've suffered from chronic muscle or deep tissue pain, the longer it will take to undo the soreness and tension.